 How clients are referred to us

-Our partners who work with the children and their families will investigate the situation, challenges and resources of each child and their family as comprehensively as possible and initiate support measures to help them with everyday life.
-If the assistance and support provided in everyday environments are insufficient, our partners may consult the Child Psychiatric Unit with the consent of the child’s parents/guardians.
+Our partners who work with the children and their families will investigate the situation, challenges, and resources of each child and their family as comprehensively as possible and initiate support measures to help them with everyday life.
+If the assistance and support provided in everyday environments are insufficient and the child needs special support in relation to child psychiatric issues, our partners can consult the unit with the consent of the child’s parents/ guardians.
 The partner who consults us will put together a network that will take a comprehensive look at the challenges and resources present in the child’s everyday life.
 The consulting network aims to find the most suitable form of support for the child and the family to make their everyday life easier.
 The network will also assess whether the Child Psychiatric Unit should join this work.
 We usually work together as partners with other sources of support.

 The Child Psychiatric Unit is part of the Special Services for Families with Children unit of the City of Espoo.
-The Child Psychiatric Unit employs a multidisciplinary team of professionals, including child psychiatrists, psychologists, a neuropsychologist, nurses, a speech therapist, an occupational therapist, a ward secretary and the unit manager.
+The unit’s multidisciplinary team of professionals includes child psychiatrists, psychologists, a neuropsychologist, nurses, a speech therapist, an occupational therapist, a secretary, a service supervisor, and the unit manager.